plone/training/custom_search.rst

     * Add a checkboxes widget to the left and use the catalog index *Audience* for it.
     * Add a select widget for speaker
     * Add a radio widget for type_of_talk
-    * Other noteable widgets are: tagcloud, a-z, search
+    * Other notable widgets are: tag cloud, a-z, search

 Examples: